 It requires hard work on us parent’s part to open the dialogue much earlier, even when they are babies, about who they are?
 What are their passions?
 Their talents? …. and if academics doesn’t excite them….. they don’t have to take the traditional route because the world has changed and the most important ingredient in the recipe of success is putting all our passion into our work and finding our Element.

 It is one of the most important job for us parents to provide opportunities, channelise, debate and question our children regularly and encourage them to find out who they are , where they would want to go, what is it that keeps them up in the night, what is it they can’t stop thinking about….( disregarding off course the fact our children can all stay up all night long on the snapchat, social media and the internet fever doesn’t for sure qualify all of them to become software engineers, Ha Ha Ha).

 We parents should never underestimate the importance of helping our children find early in their lives -the kind of work that for them will always be or mostly be play.
 All our children need …is…..to be allowed to be who they really are!

 I have tried , tried hard to keep the dialogue open, encouraged my kids to think on their own, sometimes egged them towards things I thought they had passion for, other times let them drop out of activities that they were clearly doing out of compulsion.
 It’s worked as I feel they seemed to have found their element( for the time being at least.
-What they’ll do in future is not known, but they seem to have found the way to their heart and they look like happy warriors (with some occasional doubts for sure).And that’s okay because we humans won’t be so humanly if we didn’t complain when the going gets tough).
+What they’ll do in future is not known, but they seem to have found the way to their heart and they look like happy warriors (with some occasional doubts for sure).And that’s okay because we humans won’t be humans if sometimes we didn’t complain when the going gets tough).